cllopes/reactathon/labs/2_redux/readme.md

 }
 ```

-If you hit the url for a profileId that exists in the database you should the profile now will fill in with the information from the server.
+If you hit the url for a profile id that exists in the database you should the profile now will fill in with the information from the server.

 `http://localhost:3000/profile/1`

-At this point you can go clean up the `profileReducer` removing the mockProfile:
+At this point you can go clean up the `profileReducer.js` removing the mockProfile:

 ```javascript 1.8
 const profileReducer = (state = {}, action) => {